-With a background in Iyengar, Vinyasa and Ananda yoga, a devotional style of yoga based on the teachings of Paramhansa Yogananda, Jodi draws from these traditions to create a fluid and meditative practice.
-She teaches to inspire others to experience yoga within all aspects of ourselves, creating a sense of wholeness among our hearts, bodies, minds, spirits and hearts.
+I have a background in Iyengar, Vinyasa, Restorative, as well as Ananda yoga, a devotional style of yoga based on the teachings of Paramhansa Yogananda, I draw from these traditions to create a fluid and meditative practice.
+I teach in the most authentic way that I can to inspire others to experience the profound gifts of yoga, creating a sense of wholeness among heart, body, mind, and spirit.
 This sense of wholeness or oneness also dissolves our sense of separation from others.
-She encourages students to go inward; nourishing themselves, deepening their intuition and honoring the divine within.
+I encourage students to go inward; nourishing themselves, deepening their intuition and honoring the divine within.

-With her dear friend Tami Hafzalla, Jodi teaches 200-hour and 300-Hour Yoga Alliance Registered Teacher Trainings through the school they founded together, Synergy Yoga School.
+With my dear friend Tami Hafzalla, we teach a 200-hour Yoga Alliance Registered Teacher Trainings through the school we founded together, Synergy Yoga School.

 - Ananda Yoga at the Expanding Light – 200-Hour (2002)